Digital Protractor Online

 5. Add a note if the measurement belongs to a numeric geometry check, export PNG, CSV, JSON, SVG, or a PDF report, then clear local data when the project is done.

-How to improve digital protractor readings
+How to improve workflow readings

 • Use snap only when the source is expected to match common increments; turn it off for freehand photos.